 It’s not Wrong

 The group that gathered for the workshop was one of the most welcoming, encouraging communities I’ve encountered in a very long time.
 Artists ranged from beginners to seasoned professionals to architects.
-I was immensely impressed by the experience and skill of the advanced artists, and deeply inspired by the courage and curiosity of those just starting out.
+I was immensely impressed by the experience and skill of the advanced artists, and by the courage and curiosity of those just starting out.
 Seeing people push through challenging compositions reminded me to be patient and optimistic.
 I watched the person in front of me work through a mess of a painting that looked impossible — only to transform it into something truly beautiful.
 Others created incredibly diffuse, atmospheric pieces that I could look at for hours.
 Conversations sparked spontaneously, and I learned something new with each exchange.

 I’m so grateful for the experience—and for the generous, friendly people who helped me see my art, and myself, a little more clearly.